ekopen/live_trading_engine/systematic_trading/README.md

 - When strategies are turned off, they close out positions and return to a 100% cash balance.

 ## Future Improvements
 - Expand tracking of portfolio metrics.
 Specifically, far more risk metrics (VaR, max drawdown, etc.) should be continuosly calculated and considered for each trading decision.
+Other ratios (like Sharpe) and cost considerations (cost per trade) should be incorporated.
 - Improve modeling of slippage conditions.
 Right now, it only a time delay is simulated.
 Consider looking into a paper trading platform for this.
 - Introduce market orders.
 The module currently only supports limit orders which makes strategy opening/closing slightly inaccurate.
 - Better orchestrate all the strategies.
 They should be individually turned on and off and more easily edited without rerunning Python code.
 Use a JSON file for this.
 - Have model refreshes triggered by pings from the ML Trading Strategies module, not on a timed schedule.